Upper bounds on the one-arm exponent for dependent percolation models: Extension to models with unbounded range of dependence

 for some $c_2 > 0$ that depends on the (uniformly bounded) derivatives of $\varphi$, and we used that $|\nabla q(x)| \le c |x|^{-\beta}$ by Assumption \ref{a:gf}.
-Then by a Borell-TIS argument (see \cite[Proposition 3.11]{mv20} for the case $d=2$, and the proof is identical in all dimensions) there exist $c_3, c_4 > 0$ such that, for all $R, r \ge 2$,
+Then by a Borell-TIS argument (see \cite[Proposition 3.11]{mv20} for the case $f$ is continuous and $d=2$, and the proof is similar in the general case) there exist $c_3, c_4 > 0$ such that, for all $R, r \ge 2$,

 We also note the following consequence of \eqref{a:pos1} which can be proved with a Cameron-Martin argument (see \cite[Proposition 3.6]{mv20} for the case $d=2$, and the proof is identical in all dimensions): there exists a $c_5 > 0$ such that, for $R \ge 1$, increasing event $A'$ measurable with respect to $f|_{B(R)}$, $\ell \in \R$ and $t > 0$,